GIS and Geospatial Data

-Use the National Map to view selected data layers from the U.S. Geological Survey, U.S. Forest Service, U.S. Fish and Wildlife Service, and the Bureau of Land Management.
+Use the National Map to view selected data layers from the U.S. Geological Survey, U.S. Forest Service, U.S. Fish and Wildlife Service, the Bureau of Land Management, and more.
 The National Map is a collaborative project to provide current data and maps to the public.
 Data and maps can be viewed with merely a web browser, printed, or downloaded for use with GIS software.
 This is a great source for topographic maps (or data layers) and Digital Orthophoto Quadrangles.

 Part of the Geospatial One-Stop E-Gov initiative, this web site allows one to search or browse data categories of geospatial information.
 The GeoData Map Viewer allows you to view multiple Internet map services (like the National Map) using just your browser.
 Map servers viewable include the USGS, FEMA Hazard Maps, NASA Globe program, NOAA, and the BLM.
 State and regional servers are being added, including the Minnesota Metro GIS Data Finder.

 Browse by type of data to find aerial and satellite imagery, elevation data, land cover, digital line graphs (DLG) and digital raster graphics (DRG).
 This site only provides links for downloads and does not allow for previewing the data.

 This page provides links to data provided by the USGS including digital elevation models (DEM), digital line graphs (DLG), digital orthophoto quadrangles (DOQ), the National Hydrography dataset (NHD), the National Elevation dataset (NED), and other thematic digital data.

 This page provides links and information for acquiring topographic maps, digital raster graphics (DRG), thematic maps, and planetary maps and images